Starting Your Studies at ÅAU

 Each country has their own grocery stores and it can be difficult to navigate these.
 Here we have gathered some general information worth knowing about Finnish grocery stores.

-• In the two major grocery stores, K and S, you need toweigh your fruits and vegetables on the scales provided.
+• In the two major grocery stores, K and S, you need to weigh your fruits and vegetables on the scales provided.
 You can see which number each product has on its designated price tag.
-This number you then need to press on the scale once you have placed your product on the scale.
-This also entails for if you buy baked goods or salty snacks from the pick and choose section in the store, usually for takeaway.
+You need to press this number on the scale once you have placed your product on that scale.
+This also entails if you buy baked goods or salty snacks from the pick and choose section in the store, usually for takeaway.
 In Lidl, you do not have to do this, since they weigh your products at the cashier.

 • Finland is a country with quite strict alcohol laws.
 For instance, regular grocery stores are only allowed to sell alcohol between 9:00- 21:00 ( from 9 a.m. to 9 p.m.).
-Additionally, the alcohol sold at the stores is only allowed to be up to 5.5 % strong.
+Additionally, the alcohol sold at the stores is only allowed to be up to a certain percentage.
 For stronger beverages, you need to visit Alko, a story that solely sells alcohol.
 The legal age for buying alcohol in Finland is 18 ( but 20 for anything with 22 % alcohol).

 Second-hand shops